-I am generally in research problems relating to polar oceanography, ice-ocean interactions, high-latitude climate change, and the global ocean overturning circulation.
+I am generally in research problems relating to polar oceanography, ice-ocean interactions, and the global ocean overturning circulation.
 My current postdoctoral work is focused on understanding the dynamics of subpolar gyres in the Southern Ocean and their coupling to the regional overturning circulation.
-To tackle these and other research problems, I use a wide array of observational and numerical tools, ranging from Argo profiling floats to general circulation models of the ocean.
+To tackle these and other research problems, I use a wide range of observational datasets, analytical methods, and numerical tools.

 Drivers of recent changes in sea ice extent (SIE) and sea surface temperature (SST) variability in the Southern Ocean

-I am currently a science communication fellow at the Seattle Pacific Science Center.
-I have designed and presented multiple planetarium shows that showcase observational field work in the Southern Ocean.
+While in graduate school, I was a science communication fellow at the Seattle Pacific Science Center.
+Through this program, I participated in a science communication training course and designed a planetarium show that showcases fieldwork in the Southern Ocean.

 In 2016, I participated in the six-week long I08S GO SHIP cruise.
 In coordination with the SOCCOM project, I maintained a regular blog and took questions from a class of six graders at Lakeside Middle School in Seattle.